Merkoba/Meltdown/arguments.md

 ---

+### prog-json

+Use this program as default for the prog json command

+Default: [Empty string]

+Type: str

+---

-### progjson
+### prog-markdown

-Use this program as default for the progjson command
+Use this program as default for the prog markdown command

 Default: [Empty string]